phamvuong/carbon-c-relay/src/carbon-c-relay.md

     (test mode) this also prints stub routes and consistent-hash ring contents.

+  * `-m`: (deprecated)
+    Change statistics submission to be like carbon-cache.py, e.g. not cumulative.
+After each submission, all counters are reset to `0`.
+    You should set this mode via the configuration file instead using `statistics reset counters after interval`.

   * `-s`:
     Enable submission mode.
 In this mode, internal statistics are not generated.
 Instead, queue pressure and metrics drops are reported on